OfAaron3/irispreppy/README.md

 More in depth documentation will be added in the future.

+---

+Acknowledgements

 Thank you to [Dr Graham S. Kerr](https://github.com/grahamkerr) for IRIS_SG_deconvolve.py and IRIS_SG_PSFs.pkl.

 Special thanks to [Dr C.M.J.
 Osborne](https://github.com/Goobley) for putting up with my incessant and innane questions.

+Makes use of the excellent WENO4 algorithm ([Janett et al. 2019](https://ui.adsabs.harvard.edu/abs/2019A%26A...624A.104J/abstract)) implemented in Python3 [by Dr C.M.J.
+Osborne here](https://github.com/Goobley/Weno4Interpolation).